Macrometacorp/docs/docs/cep/error-handling/source-error-handling.md

 ```

 A fault stream inherits all attributes from the base stream, with the addition of an `_error` attribute, which is an object containing the error details.

+The following actions are supported for error handling at source:

+- `log` - Logs the error, and drops the message.
+- `stream` - Forward the error and the event to fault stream.

 ## Fault Stream Details